5 Lazy Ways to Start Investing — Even If You Only Have $1

 The Robinhood app is best known for having no trading fees.
 You can buy and sell stocks on U.S. exchanges without paying a commission, and you’ll pay no account maintenance fees.

 Plus, Robinhood gives you a free share of stock when you sign up (you’ll randomly be given a share of GE, Ford, Snapchat, Apple, Facebook, or Berkshire Hathaway).

 In keeping with its stripped-down approach, Robinhood doesn’t offer investment research or advice on your portfolio.

 This is the least lazy way to invest that’s included on this list — but probably the easiest way to invest if you want to choose the stocks yourself.

-If you want to try out investing in specific stocks, you can learn about it through the app, avoid paying fees and never leave the house.
+If you want to try out investing in specific stocks, you can learn through the app, avoid paying fees and never leave the house.

 2. Invest in Real Estate (No, You Don’t Need Millions)